Skip advert

 Pedestrians

-Push the button when you want to cross the road, and wait for the green man to appear on the black and yellow box.
+To activate a Puffin crossing, simply push the button when you want to cross the road.
+Puffin crossings use red and green signals placed on the same side as the pedestrians to indicate when it is safe, or not, to cross.
+You will need to wait for the green man to appear on the black and yellow box.

 Drivers

-While Pelican crossings utilise flashing amber signals for drivers, Puffin crossings do not.
+While Pelican crossings utilise flashing amber signals for drivers, Puffin crossings do not due to the sensors.
 This means the traffic lights will instead go through the standard cycle of red, red and amber, then green.
 You must wait for a green light before setting off.

 Pedestrian crossings explained